大象tv

 Anderson ME, Dubois SG, Gebhart MC.
 Chapter 89: Sarcomas of bone.
 In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff’s Clinical Oncology.
 6th ed.
 Philadelphia, Pa: Elsevier; 2020.

 National Cancer Institute.
-Osteosarcoma and Malignant Fibrous Histiocytoma of Bone Treatment (PDQ?)–Health Professional Version.
-2020.
-Accessed at www.cancer.gov/types/bone/hp/osteosarcoma-treatment-pdq on August 3, 2020.
+Osteosarcoma and Undifferentiated Pleomorphic Sarcoma of Bone Treatment (PDQ).
+2024.
+Accessed at https://www.cancer.gov/types/bone/hp/osteosarcoma-treatment-pdq on June 3, 2025.

 American Cancer Society Emails